Federal Maritime Commission.

 FOR FURTHER INFORMATION CONTACT:

-Copies of the information collections and instructions, or copies of any comments received, may be obtained by contacting Donna Lee on (202) 523-5800 or email at firstname.lastname@example.org.
+Copies of the information collection and instructions, or copies of any comments Start Printed Page 2226received, may be obtained by contacting Donna Lee at (202) 523-5800 or email: firstname.lastname@example.org.

 End Further Info

 The Federal Maritime Commission, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to comment on the continuing information collection listed in this notice, as required by the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).

 Comments submitted in response to this notice will be included or summarized in our request for Office of Management and Budget approval of the relevant information collection.
 All comments are part of the public record and subject to disclosure.
 Please do not include any confidential or inappropriate material in your comments.
 We invite comments on: (1) The necessity and utility of the proposed information collection for the proper performance of the agency's functions; (2) the accuracy of the estimated burden; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) the use of automated collection techniques or other forms of information technology to minimize the information collection burden.